Ipstenu/ui-labs/readme.txt

 4. Experiment #4 - Larger WP-Admin fonts for old people

 == Changelog ==

+= 2.1 (2015-02-11) =

+* Changed: CSS trickery to show the scheduled posts with a fake button
+* Fixed: Array state of stupidity with post states

 = 2.0 (2015-01-26) =
 * Notice: Forked from original by John O'Nolan with the intent to merge and/or take over.